tegaomare/tech-blog/README.md

 To get started with the Tech Blog CMS, follow these steps:

-1. Clone the repository: git clonegit@github.com:tegaomare/tech-blog.git
+1. Clone the repository: git clone git@github.com:tegaomare/tech-blog.git

 2. Install the necessary dependencies: npm i